Juliet-Whiskey/cyber-library/inprogress.md

 [SCADASEC](https://scadamag.infracritical.com/)| A blog focussing on security discussions, trends, and overall discussions pertaining to critical infrastructure protection (CIP) and SCADA/control systems security. | ICS & OT
 [Pen Test Partners](https://www.pentestpartners.com/security-blog/) | The Pen Test Partners Security Blog brings you the latest news and trends in penetration testing and the internet security industry.| Technical

-# Structure & Content Notes
-- Useful Resources (Section) - A General collection of fairly unstructured bookmarks that ive found useful.
-- Add News Sites, News Aggregators to the News and Current Affairs Section